13 Best Onboarding Flow Examples for New Users (2023)

 As a smaller ticketing company compared to Ticketmaster, LiveNation, and StubHub, it lacks the UI awareness of its competitors.
 This means its new user onboarding flow needed to include more user hand-holding to convert visitors to ticket buyers.
 It does just this by creating a step-by-step flow that guides its website visitors through its ticket-buying process for their first time.

 Your onboarding experience is the first impression for a user – so make it count.
-Invest in user testing and research to understand how users are using your tools and interacting with your onboarding, and continuously refine it.
+Invest in user testing and research to understand how users use your tools and interact with your onboarding, and continuously refine it.

 Request a demo to see how Whatfix empowers organizations to improve end-user adoption and provide on-demand customer support